 The student is responsible for any and all costs associated with coursework, including those involving clinical education experiences.
 Costs to each student may include transportation, room and board, purchase of personal laptop, criminal background checks, drug screens, uniforms, health insurance, and other expenses.
 Additionally, students may be offered opportunities to earn advanced certifications or attend enrichment workshops (e.g., NBCOT examination preparation workshop) that may include added personal expenses outside of tuition costs.

 Wingate University OTD students are eligible to receive financial assistance to help cover the cost of tuition and living expenses.
 Federal loans are available for those who meet certain criteria and the FELS program is available for qualifying NC residents.
 Please see the Wingate University website atfor more information.

 Students must obtain written approval from the Department of Occupational Therapy to withdraw from occupational therapy courses.

 *Students are not eligible for any tuition refund after the first day of classes.
 This policy applies to all circumstances of course discontinuance, including by student’s own volition or due to academic disqualification.

-Currently, ACOTE considers the Wingate University Doctor of Occupational Therapy program to be an Applicant Program.
+Currently, ACOTE considers the Wingate University Doctor of Occupational Therapy program to be an Developing Program.
 There are several processes that must be completed in order for full accreditation to occur.
 The timeline for accreditation is as follows:

 Letter of Intent Submitted to ACOTE